 Concrete cladding for wood burning ovens

 Same as with wood fired ovens without the cladding, ovens with the cladding layer included will reach the pizza making temperature in 1-1/2 hour.
 The state also called as carbon burn off.
-To add cladding is very important in many aspects, it will not effect heating time of the oven to reach the pizza making temperature in the dome unless you were mad about 10 minutes.
+To add cladding is very important in several aspects, it will not effect heating time of the oven to reach the pizza making temperature in the dome unless you were mad about 10 minutes.

 Oven cladding basics

 In oven with cladding, same as with thin shell wood fired ovens, the hot face of the dome walls inside turns white in under 1 hour, the floor is ready shortly after.
 Spread your red-hot embers to 1 or 2 sides, one side is just perfect too to create a place for pizza and start making it (you may have to give it about 10 minutes for the floor to cool down slightly.)

 What happens next?

 Here is the time where the main breaking point in having cladding or not having cladding differences show up.
 Oven with cladding has better/bigger volume in heat absorbing mass because as well as firebricks the additional concrete cladding layer is also dense therefore it has a great thermal conductivity with heat retention too.
 Firebricks with cladding create thicker chamber walls and so the bigger mass absorbs and stores more needed heat for much longer and efficient cooking.
 In case you maintained that continuous fire while making pizzas at start and now you want to cook or bake, that's good as well because while continuous fore was on firebricks with cladding absorbed even more heat.
 This is very important!